robocup-junior/rcj-soccersim/docs/docs/index.md

 # Welcome to RCJ Soccer Sim!

 The RCJ Soccer Simulation League will be an additional league held at the 2021 RoboCup Junior.
-After a successful Demo competition in February, the next events will be the official Qualification Tournaments in May 2021, open for participation to any team that would like to register.
+After a successful Demo competition in February, the next event will be the official Qualification Tournaments in May 2021, open for participation to any team that would like to register.